 It first appeared in print in Brittle Star Literary Magazine (based in the UK).
 And it’s available online here on Medium.
 It’s also the first Medium story I ever published.

 A short story about the burden of familial obligations and trying to rise above one’s place in the food chain of life and success.
-First published in Anomaly International Journal of Literature (based in Boston, MA).
+First published in Anomaly Intersectional Journal of Literature & Arts (with origins from Boston, MA).

 I first wrote it in May 2020.
-But it only came out this April 2021.
+But it only came out around June 2021.
 It’s my 2nd story in a lit mag.
 And I’m quite proud (and embarrassed too) of that as I read my work now.
 I somehow cringe at the clunkiness of my prose.
 But hey, we all make art that isn’t so good, don’t we?

-This story holds a special place in my heart though, clunky as it is.
-It contains my deepest feelings about being born poor and seeing all my peers get the things I feel I have to work five times harder for.
+This story holds a special place in my heart.
+It contains my deepest feelings about being born underprivileged and seeing all my peers get the things I feel I have to work five times harder for.
 Just because they have the means and I don’t.